108 Leonard: Annex and replacement

-During construction of the annex, New York Life decided to replace the original building as well, since the company found that the design of the original structure was dissonant with that of the annex.
-McKim, Mead & White designed the replacement in the Italian Renaissance Revival style.
+During the construction of the annex, New York Life decided to replace the original building as well.
+Although the white-marble facade, cornices, arched windows, and the proportions of the annex harmonized with that of the original building, New York Life officials felt the juxtaposition of the original building and annex "would not be an aesthetic success".
+M cKim, Mead & White designed the replacement in the Italian Renaissance Revival style.
 The replacement structure and its clock tower were designed by Henry Bacon of McKim, Mead & White, under the supervision of William Rutherford Mead.
 In December 1895, McKim, Mead & White filed plans for the structure at a projected cost of $1 million.

-During the building's construction, falling masonry injured two workers in 1896, and an elevator collapsed and injured six workers in 1897.
+During the replacement building's construction, falling masonry injured two workers in 1896, and an elevator collapsed and injured six workers in 1897.
 As part of the project, New York Life wanted to take over Catherine Lane and build vaults underneath it; this was difficult because the alley was city-owned property.
-In addition, New York Life wanted to build an entrance portico on Broadway, but New York City's commissioner of public works had forbidden the portico's construction.
+In addition, New York Life wanted to build an entrance portico on Broadway, but New York City's commissioner of public works had initially forbidden the portico's construction.
+New York Life was eventually allowed to build a projecting portico with six columns and an ornate balustrade.
 The Merchants' Association moved into the ground floor of the structure in July 1897.
 McKim, Mead & White completed the replacement building in April 1898.